 But thought leaders are not just industry celebrities.
 Perhaps you're an up and comer with refreshing perspectives on current or forthcoming trends.
 Maybe you're already a local influencer looking to reach a broader community and access talent to fuel like-minded concepts.

-As a thought leader, you want to boost business development opportunities - whether through exposure with your networks and buyers, strengthening your brand and becoming attractive to new talent.
-You do so by communicating with enthusiasm and a personal style that is as unique as your message.
+Whoever you are, you want to boost business development opportunities - whether through exposure with your networks and buyers, strengthening your brand and becoming attractive to new talent.

 Remember, with thought leadership, the empowerment should be two-way.